-Upon completing the FGD, the respondents are asked to fill in questionnaire feedback based on the Technology Acceptance Model (TAM) by Davis (1989) with some modification to make it more relevant to the situation.
+Upon completing the FGD, the respondents are asked to fill inquestionnaire feedback based on the Technology Acceptance Model (TAM) by Davis (1989) with some modification to make it more relevant to the situation.
 Almost all respondents strongly agree that the use of the AMC - SWOT form supports critical aspects of their job in selecting OTT partners, increases their productivity in dealing with OTT partners and enhances their effectiveness in managing OTT partners.
-Almost all respondents strongly agree that the form is not cumbersome to use, not frustrating to fill in, easy to learn and easier to get the job done.
+Almost all respondents strongly agree that the formis not cumbersome to use, not frustrating to fill in, easy to learn and easier to get the job done.

-6. Recommendations and Contributions
+Recommendations and Contributions

 This research consists of two parts which are assessing the need for OTT partner selection approach and testing the proposed OTT partner selection approach.
 The first part explicitly answers the first research question which can be concluded that OTT partner selection process can be more effectively managed with the presence of a systematic approach that considers relevant attributes of the candidates.
-Furthermore, to answer the second research question, the research concludes that a specific OTT partner selection approach is very much expected to help project managers in performing OTT partner selection.
-Finally, to answer the third research question, the second part of the research concludes that combination of AMC and SWOT provides comprehensive perspective toward partner's attributes as well as its behaviors which in turn will help project managers in performing partner selection.
+Finally, to answer the third research question, the second part of the research concludes that combination of AMC and SWOT provides comprehensive perspective toward partner's attributes as well as its behaviorswhich in turn will help project managers in performing partner selection.

 Insights from top-level executives pertaining partner selection are comprehensive and solid, however these valuable information need to be structured for further use.
 From the in-depth interview, questionnaires and two assessment rounds, it can be empirically concluded that top-level insights must be put into guidance for strategic-level implementations to ensure alignment between the two.
-Results from the two FGD sessions imply that more hands on and formal process on the AMC - SWOT form implementation is required to ensure understanding and commitment from project managers.Further research is needed to validate the use of this form in general.
-Research improvement could be made in these three areas: extracion of top-level insights, qualification of each partner's attributes and discretion of project managers to make final call on partner selection.
+Results from the two FGD sessions imply that more hands on and formal process on the AMC - SWOT form implementation is required to ensure understanding and commitment from project managers.
+Further research is needed to validate the use of this form in general.
+Researchimprovement could be made inthese three areas: extracion of top-level insights, qualification of each partner's attributes and discretion of project managers to make final call on partner selection.

 This research contributes both to practice and research world.
-To the practice world, this research provides new approach on how to evaluate and select OTT partners using combination of AMC and SWOT.
-To the research world, this research encourages more exploration on systematic approach in performing OTT partner selection.
+To the practice world, this researchprovides new approach on how to evaluate and select OTT partners using combination of AMC and SWOT.
+To the research world, this researchencourages more exploration on systematic approach in performing OTT partner selection.
 Application of this AMC - SWOT form to other non OTT business situations could also be further explored.